RIOT-OS/riot-course/slides/m2m-embedded/m2m-embedded.md

  - fosters an open-source philosophy more akin to Linux

- - provides more complete and stable OS functionalities
+ - provides more integrated high-level functionalities

 ---